AaronSam-30052003/Hexaware-/README.md

 # Hexaware-
-This repository contains sql coding .
+This repository contains all the activities(task,assessment,coding challenges,case study) that have done during the training.